Royal George (1803 ship): Royal Navy

 On 23 July Bustard and Halcyon destroyed two armed feluccas at "Contessa" (probably Concessa}), under Cape del Arme.
 The feluccas' crews, some soldiers, and the local peasantry defended the two vessels for some time.

 During Markland's time in the Strait of Messina Bustard continually engaged Murat's shore batteries and flotilla.
 Eventually Murat had to give up his plan to invade Sicily and he returned to Naples.

 On 31 January 1811 Markland transferred to HMS Eclair.
 During his time with Bustard he had captured 25 prizes and destroyed 39 vessels.

 Commander Charles Burrough Strong assumed command of Bustard on 14 March.
 He sailed for the Leeward Islands on 3 April 1813.
 Bustard was one of the escorts to a convoy that had left Cork bound for the West Indies and the Brazils.

 On 14 March 1814 Bustard, Eclipse, and Echo captured the schooner Ann and sent her into St Thomas.

 Bustard returned to Portsmouth from the West Indies on 21 August 1814.
-Commander James Augustus Crighton was appointed to Bustard on 3 September.
+Commander James Augustus Seymour Crighton was appointed to Bustard on 3 September.
 She then escorted convoys to Spain, Portugal, and the south of France.
-Creighton transferred to Ringdove on 14 November.
+Crighton transferred to Ringdove on 14 November.

 Commander Lord John Hay took command on 15 November 1814.
 In December Bustard had completed refitting and was ready for sea.
 She then escorted a convoy to Lisbon and returned to Portsmouth by mid-January 1815.
 Bustard was paid off in 1815.

 Disposal: The "Principal Officers and Commissioners of His Majesty's Royal Navy" offered "Bustard, brig, of 270 tons", lying at Portsmouth, for sale on 12 October 1815.
 She sold there on that date for £720.

 Whaler

 The shipowners William and Daniel Bennett purchased Royal George in 1816.
-She first appeared in Lloyd's Register in 1816 with W. Buckle, master, Bennet & Co., owners, and trade London–South Seas.
+She first appeared in Lloyd's Register in 1816 with W. Buckle, master, Bennett & Co., owners, and trade London–South Seas.

 1st whaling voyage (1816–1818): Captain Richard Buckle sailed from London in 1816, bound for the waters off Peru.
 Royal George returned on 9 June 1818 with 450 casks of whale oil.

 2nd whaling voyage (1818–1821): Captain Buckle sailed from London on 17 July 1818, bound for the waters off Peru.
 Royal George returned on 15 April 1821 with 520 casks of whale oil.

 3rd whaling voyage (1821–1823): Captain Buckle sailed from London on 10 June 1821, bound for the waters off Peru.
 Royal George returned on 30 September 1823 with 550 casks of whale oil.

 Lloyd's Register (1823) showed Royal George's master changing from W. Buckley to J. Barney.